Binghamton-University-CS140-Fall-2022/lecture_notes/41_git_notes.md

 shawn-bailey@bgmdevel:~/teaching/fall-2022/cs140/lecture_notes/last/test$
 ```

-As you can see from the diff, developer 2 did different stuff in `A.java` than file 1.
+As you can see from the diff, developer 2 did different stuff in `A.java` than developer 1.
 Let's see what happens when we try to pull now.

 ``` bash